 The music though very repetitive, has a certain epic feeling to it.
 The creatures can get colossal, and interesting.

 Nier has a lot of very small issues that make it fairly annoying to sit through.
 The voice acting can be atrocious, and the visuals are absolutely not to date.
 Its is the most boring game you will ever play until about half way through and can have very MMO oriented missions, that involve a lot of senseless running to and fro.

 Nier is an out of the ordinary title for Square Enix.
 A 'Kill Bill' style blood bath and foul language set it apart from most other titles developed by Square.
-Nier has some potential but is brought to its knees by long boring game play, lackluster graphics, a cliche God of War like combat system, all accompanied by shotty voice acting.
+Nier has some potential but is brought to its knees by long boring game play, lackluster graphics, all accompanied by shoddy voice acting.